This post may contain affiliate links. See our disclosure policy.

 What Kind of Chicken Should I Use?

 I usually have the idea to make Chicken Flautas when I have leftover chicken from another recipe.
 However, if you are starting from scratch you can make your own shredded chicken or use a rotisserie chicken or even canned chicken.
 My favorite way to make shredded chicken is in my Instant Pot.
 I put two chicken breasts, 1 cup of chicken broth, salt, and pepper into the pot and cook for 10 minutes on Manual with high pressure.
 After the timer goes off I let it naturally release for 5 minutes, and then do a quick release.
 I get tender, easy-to-shred chicken every time.
+For added flavor, you can also season the chicken with cumin, chili powder, garlic powder or paprika.

 What Our Readers are Saying About Our Chicken Flautas